Last Updated: March 5, 2021

 Although music videos are the most-watched videos, it’s mostly gamers who run the top YouTube channels.

-Who has the most subscribers on YouTube? – The T-Series channel with more than 108 million subscribers.
-PewDiePie got knocked down from the first position1Mildly put, PewDiePie didn’t like the fact he was no longer number 1 on YouTube.
-He made some offensive videos, which led to a court decision to ban these videos in India. and now holds the second place in the YouTube’s most subscribers race.
-According to YouTube subscriber stats, his channel has over 99 million subscribers.
+- Who has the most subscribers on YouTube? – The T-Series channel with more than 174 million subscribers.
+PewDiePie got knocked down from the first position and now holds the second place in YouTube’s most subscribers race.
+According to YouTube subscriber stats, his channel has over 107 million subscribers.

-According to YouTube statistics, the website’s administrators removed over 2.8 million channels between January and March 2019.
-This equals to about 74 million videos, 85% of which were spam, misleading, or scams.
+- According to YouTube statistics, the website’s administrators removed over 2.8 million channels between January and March 2019.
+This equals to about 74 million videos, 85% of which were spam, misleading, or scams which can be a serious offense, so it won’t hurt to take some precaution measures.
 9.6% contained nudity or sexual content.

 (Source: The Verge)

-Which video is the most viewed on YouTube? – “Despacito” by Luis Fonsi & Daddy Yankee is the most-watched YouTube video with more than 6.3 billion views.
-It’s also the most liked video on YouTube with more than 34 million likes.
+- Which video is the most viewed on YouTube? – as of 2021, “Baby Shark Dance” by the Korean education brand Pinkfong has dethroned “Despacito” by Luis Fonsi & Daddy Yankee.
+Baby Shark Dance is the most-watched YouTube video with 8 billion views but Despacito remains the most liked video on YouTube with more than 42 million likes.

 Now that you know how many YouTube videos there are, it’s no wonder the platform dominates the online entertainment market.
 There’s a video for everyone.
 You can watch everything – from a shoe-loving turtle to full-length movies.